 Asheville City Directory, 1890

-In the 1890 City Directory, we find his son, James Jr living with his wife, Ella, on McDowell Street “near Fitch Planing Mills” and working as a brickmason.
+In the 1890 City Directory, we find James J. (not sure if this is Sr. or Jr.) and Ella (James Jr.’s wife) living on McDowell Street “near Fitch Planing Mills.”
+James is working as a brickmason.

 It is likely that James Bailey passed away prior to 1890.